RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Appendix

-We also investigate the influence of different training epochs by extending the epochs to 200, 400, and 800 respectively.
-We train MoCo v2~\cite{chen2020improved} and the corresponding \modelName-M respectively and present their results in \Cref{tab:supp_longer}.
+We train MoCov2~\cite{chen2020improved} and the corresponding \modelName-M respectively and present their results in Table~\ref{tab:supp_longer}.
 We evaluate these models' image classification performance on the ImageNet~\cite{deng2009imagenet} dataset with linear probing.
 Their object detection and instance segmentation performance are also evaluated on the MS COCO~\cite{chen2015microsoft} dataset with ResNet50-FPN and Mask-RCNN~\cite{he2017mask}.
-The detection and segmentation models are trained following the 2$\times$ scheduler, \ie, the models are trained for 180K iterations in total.
+The detection and segmentation models are trained following the 2$\times$ schedule, \ie, the models are trained for 180K iterations in total.

-As can be seen, with only 200 epochs for training, the proposed \modelName-M obtains competitive results compared with MoCo v2 trained for 400 epochs, no matter on classification or dense prediction tasks.
-The performance of \modelName-M increases with the total training epochs increasing, and \modelName-M with 400 epochs has significantly outperformed MoCo v2 trained with 800 epochs, confirming the good property of convergence brought by \modelName.
+As can be seen, with only 200 epochs for training, the proposed \modelName-M obtains competitive results compared with MoCov2 trained for 400 epochs, no matter on classification or dense prediction tasks. {The performance of \modelName-M increases with the total training epochs increasing, and \modelName-M can obtain better performance with less training cost, \ie, \modelName-M with 400 epochs pretraining has significantly outperformed MoCov2 trained with 800 epochs, confirming the good property of training efficiency brought by simply training with the regional contrastive pairs.} Although RegionCL costs more forwards each iterations than the baseline method, it improves the overall training efficiency, \ie, RegionCL with 400 epochs training (1200 forwards) beats the baseline methods with 800 epochs training (1600 forwards).

 Besides, \modelName-M sees an further improvement especially for classification (by 1\% accuracy) when extending to 800 training epochs, reaching 73.1\% Top-1 accuracy for classification, 42.1 AP for object detection and 38.2 AP for instance segmentation.
-Such observation demonstrates that the abundant contrastive pairs with both cropped and left regions can not only improves the model's convergence but also effectively enhance the model's representation capacity with more training epochs.
+Such observation demonstrates that the abundant contrastive pairs with both cropped and remained regions can not only improves the model's convergence but also effectively enhance the model's representation capacity with more training epochs.